+The programme is currently closed.
 The Start-up visa category is aimed at new entrepreneurs starting their first UK business and has no requirements for initial capital investment.
 To qualify for a visa, applicants must first obtain an endorsement from an approved endorsing body confirming that their business is innovative, viable and scalable.
 Applicants who are successful are granted 2 years leave.
 After a set period of time, holders of Start-up visas may be able to progress to the Innovator category in order to extend their stay and further develop their businesses in the UK.

 On 29th March 2019, the UK Start-up visa category opened to new applicants.
 This category is aimed at aspiring and ambitious entrepreneurs looking to set up a business in the UK for the first time.
 The key requirement for the Start-up visa is the same as the Innovator visa, which is to obtain an endorsement letter from an approved endorsing body.
 All applications will be assessed for Innovation, Viability and Scalability.

 This assessment will be carried out by an approved endorsing body, who will need to confirm this in an endorsement letter.
 There is a number of specific rules about the format of this letter and what should be included.

 Innovation - The applicant must have a genuine, original business plan that is in line with new or existing market needs and/or has a competitive advantage.

 Viability - The applicant is actively developing or already has the required skills, knowledge, experience and market awareness to run their business successfully.

 Scalability – There needs to be evidence of structured planning and of job creation prospects as well as potential to grow into national markets.

 The initial visa is granted for 2 years with no requirement for initial capital investment.

 During this period of leave, applicants will be expected to dedicate most of their time to developing their businesses.
 Applicants can also undertake other work outside of their businesses in order to support themselves.